Deaconess Hospital (St. Louis, Missouri): History

 The first hospital was located at 2119 Eugenia Street from 1889 to 1893.
 The second hospital, at 4117 West Belle Place, was open from 1893 to 1930.
 The third hospital at 6150 Oakland Avenue was a Spanish revival building; it opened in 1930.
+In 1985, the first Saint Louis Crisis Nursery was established when a branch of Deaconess Hospital was bought out.

-1997-present
+1997-2012

 The hospital, by then named Forest Park Hospital, was sold to Tenet Healthcare Corp. of Dallas in 1997.
 Proceeds from the 1997 sale to Tenet Healthcare Corp. were used to establish the Deaconess Foundation, which grants to children's causes in the St. Louis metropolitan area.
 In 2004, Forest Park Hospital was purchased by Argilla Healthcare Inc., which merged with Doctors Community Healthcare Corp. of Scottsdale, Arizona, becoming Envision Hospital Corp.
 It was acquired by Success Healthcare LLC in 2008.
 From 2007 to 2010, reduced state revenue and reduced patient demand saw 75% of its employees laid off.
 Its emergency room closed in 2011 following years of financial struggle and low use.
 In 2012, the hospital closed and its property was purchased by the nearby St. Louis Zoo as part of a 20-year expansion project.
 The building was demolished in 2014.